 Gardening gloves (optional)

-Toothpick, peat moss, plant tie and plastic wrap (if propagating through air layering)
+Toothpick, peat moss, plant tie and plastic wrap (if using the air layering method)

-There are two main methods of propagating Rubber Plants; stem cuttings and air layering.
+There are two main methods; stem cuttings and air layering.
 The first method is definitely the easiest and can be done using top cuttings or stem cuttings (more on that later).
-Stem cutting method is great for not only all maturities of Rubber Plant, but it’s also a lot easier so you don’t have to be a propagation pro to get this one right.
+Stem cutting method is great for not only all maturities, but it’s also a lot easier so you don’t have to be a pro to get this one right.

 The air layering method can be a bit of a challenge, and the success rate is lower.
 However, if you are pretty experienced at the other propagation methods and want a bit of a challenge, this method can be a lot of fun!

-Propagating a Rubber Plant through the stem cutting method
+How to propagate a Rubber Plant through stem cuttings

 Locate healthy stem(s)

-It’s really important when choosing which bit of your Rubber Plant to propagate, that the section of the plant is healthy.
+It’s really important when choosing which bit to propagate, that the section of the plant is healthy.
 Avoid using any stems or leaves that show signs of disease or pests, most commonly brown or yellow patches on the leaves.
-You also need to make sure that the part of your Rubber Plant stem you’ve chosen to propagate has at least one node.
+You also need to make sure that the part of the stem has at least one node.

 Make the cut(s)